 “We are looking to do the Manaslu Circuit Trek in September.
 We are experienced hikers (have done Kilimanjaro a few years ago) and are looking for a remote, somewhat challenging trek that is less crowded than Everest or Annapurna.
 We are 2 friends in our thirties.”

-Ngima Dorji Sherpa, a local specialist from Nepal, helped this traveler put together a customized itinerary based on Manaslu Circuit Trek - The Ultimate off-the-beaten-path Trek in Nepal - 13 to 19 days.
+Ngima Dorji Sherpa, a local specialist from Nepal, helped this traveler put together a customized itinerary based on Manaslu Circuit Trek: The Ultimate Off-The-Beaten-Path Trek in Nepal - 15 Days.